 Here are the 12 races we did, along with a few others for honorable mention that we’ve either done in the past, or are looking forward to this year!

 Ready for a fun obstacle race?
-Check out Tough Mudder Race this month at McMahon Ranch outside of Austin in Bastrop on May 5th and 6th.
+Check out Tough Mudder Race this month in College Station on March 21 and 22nd!
 Do the 10 mile with 20 obstacles or 5 miles with 13 obstacles!
 Participants must be 14 years or older on race day!
 Click HERE for more information.

-The X-terra Jurassic Trail Run in Glen Rose is a night run on the trail along the river.
+The X-terra Jurassic Trail Run in Glen Rose on June 22nd is a night run on the trail along the river.
 Bring your sense of adventure and plan to spend a weekend searching for dinosaur tracks at Dinosaur Valley State Park!
 Click HERE for more information.

 August in Texas isn’t really a time for running, but there are some really neat night runs, especially trail runs like the Cap’n Karl 10Ks at Colorado Bend State Park and Reveille Ranch in Austin.
 Click HERE for more information.